-PGS 101 Introduction to Psychology SB .3
+PGS 101 Introduction to Psychology SB

-PSY 230 Introduction to Statistics CS .3
+PSY 230 Introduction to Statistics CS

 or equivalent statistics course

-PSY 290 Research Methods L/SG .4
+PSY 290 Research Methods L/SG4

-PSY 437 Human Factors L .3
+PSY 437 Human Factors L

 or PSY 438 Human-Computer Interaction (3)

 or PSY 440 Industrial/Organizational Psychology (3)

-Addit ional hours of upper-division PSY and/or PGS courses .9
+Additional hours of upper-division PSY and/or PGS courses9

-This PSY course is offered only by East campus.
-All other PSY courses listed above are offered by East campus and Tempe cam-
+This PSY course is offered only by the Polytechnic campus.
+All other PSY courses listed above are offered by the Polytechnic and Tempe campuses.